 - Don't mind paying higher premiums

-Seniors who don't want to take a medical test can buy either simplified whole life insurance or guaranteed life insurance.
+Seniors who don't want to take a medical test can buy either simplified whole insurance or guaranteed life insurance.
 The latter is more accommodating of the two and consequently more expensive.
-For this reason, apply for guaranteed life insurance only if you can’t get simplified medical life insurance.
+For this reason, apply for guaranteed life insurance only if you can't get simplified medical insurance.

 Let's look at these two types of policies in detail.